 The School is a friendly, welcoming Department, and we run various events for our staff and students (including a welcome event for all new students).
 Our Computer Science Society is run by our students and offers lots of different activities (hackathons, meals, social trips, careers events, LAN parties).
 It is a great way to get to know your fellow classmates and to try new things.

 The environment is very supportive, and staff are always ready to help with any questions.
 We have a great student welfare team within the School, an International Students Tutor and personal tutor allocation.
 Our second and third year students also help in your classes as demonstrators, so there are always people for you to talk to.

 I will be coming to study in the UK for the first time - is there alot of student support?

 The University has a large international student body, and we as a School want to make sure that you are supported and happy during your time with us.
-You can get in touch with us anytime, by chatting to us on Facebook, or by emailing Helen, our Admissions and Marketing Coordinator.
+You can get in touch with us anytime, by chatting to us on Facebook or by emailing our Admissions Team.
 Please feel free to ask us anything - what the weather is like, where the best supermarkets are, how to get into the City Centre - we are happy to help.
 We have many international Computer Science students already studying here, who will have had the same questions when they applied.